obermotz/daloradius-ibmhu/README.md

 daloRADIUS docker image with fixed init script
 ----

 This is *very* slightly modified version of [robertkwok2/daloradius-docker](https://hub.docker.com/r/robertkwok2/daloradius-docker).
 Fixed a nasty init script bug that re-initialized the DB upon every restart and that is it basically.
 The image is based on Ubuntu 24.04, Freeradius 3.0 and daloRADIUS 1.3.
-It also needs an external MySQL / MariaDB server (the compose file takes care of this).
+It also needs an external MySQL / MariaDB server (the compose file takes care of this if you don't have one in your environment).
 Will rebase it to Debian 12.x sometime soon.

 # Running it